What Does a Pediatric Nurse Do?

 -

-Pediatric RN (Direct Nursing Care): This type of pediatric nurse typically works in a hospital or doctor’s office.
+Pediatric RN (Direct Nursing Care): These pediatric nurses typically work in a hospital or doctor’s office.
 Pediatric RNs conduct routine checkups and deliver acute care as well as various other health care services.
-Pediatric RNs are the broadest in scope in terms of what they treat and their patient demographic.
+They are the broadest in scope in terms of what they treat and their patient demographic.

 -

-Palliative Pediatric Nurse: This type of pediatric nurse works exclusively with terminally ill children whose conditions cannot be cured.
-They provide comfort and support to patients and their families and enhance the quality of life of their patients as much as possible.
+Palliative Pediatric Nurse: These nurses work exclusively with terminally ill children whose conditions cannot be cured.
+They offer comfort and support to patients and their families and enhance their patients’ quality of life as much as possible while providing end-of-life care.

 -

-Developmental Disability Nurse: This type of pediatric nurse works exclusively with young patients who have developmental or mental disabilities, including Asperger’s syndrome, autism, and Down syndrome.
+Developmental Disability Nurse: These pediatric nurses work exclusively with young patients who have developmental or mental disabilities such as Asperger’s syndrome, autism, and Down syndrome.

 -

-Neonatal Nurse: This type of pediatric nurse provides specialized care exclusively to newborns with birth defects, heart deformities, or infections or who were born prematurely.
+Neonatal Nurse: These nurses provide specialized care to newborns, particularly those with birth defects, heart deformities, or infections.
+They also treat infants who were born prematurely.

 How to Become a Pediatric Nurse

-Aspiring pediatric nurses must complete the same educational and developmental steps as an RN.
+Aspiring pediatric nurses complete the same educational and developmental steps as generalist RNs.
 They must also complete specific benchmarks that are relevant to the specialty of pediatrics.
-To become a pediatric nurse, individuals must do the following:
+To become pediatric nurses, individuals must do the following:

 Complete Nursing Education

 Complete either an associate or a bachelor’s nursing degree program from an accredited university.
-With the rising standard of nursing education, it’s advised to complete a Bachelor of Science in Nursing (BSN) program to ensure that patients receive the highest level of care possible.
+With the rising standard of nursing education, a Bachelor of Science in Nursing (BSN) is typically preferred to ensure that patients receive the highest level of care possible.

 Pass the NCLEX-RN and Earn Licensure

 Pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and apply for licensure in the state of practice.
 Licensure is required to practice in a live health care environment.
-Once licensure is earned, RNs will need to meet their state’s continuing education requirements to maintain it.
+After earning licensure, RNs must meet their state’s continuing education requirements to continue practicing.

 Accrue Nursing Experience

 Earn nursing experience as an RN.
-Two or more years of working as a traditional RN establishes a foundation in health care and establishes proof that the nurse can perform standard clinical care duties in an active health care environment.
+Two or more years of working as a traditional RN establishes a foundation in health care and demonstrates the ability to perform standard clinical care duties in an active health care environment.

 Transition to Pediatrics